All Episodes

 He's got all these restaurants, Ted's Buffalo Burgers or whatever, Ted's Montana beef or whatever.

-I've been in the one in Atlanta.
+I've been into one in Atlanta.

 And it's not bad.